bioboot/bio3dview/README.md

 install.packages("NGLVieweR")
 ```

-## Examples
+## Example 1

-**1**.
-First let’s generate a quick NGL (webGL based) structure overview
+First let’s load up the packages and generate a quick NGL (webGL based)
-of a bio3d pdb class object with a number of simple defaults.
-The
+structure overview of a bio3d pdb class object with a number of simple
-returned NGLVieweR object can be further added to for custom interactive
+defaults.
+The returned NGLVieweR object can be further added to for
-visualizations:
+custom interactive visualizations:

 ``` r
 library(bio3dview)